-Other than cash payments, what incentives do you think would work most effectively to encourage local communities to adopt behaviours that align with REDD+ objectives? emission reductions secured, may need to be covered from RBF and will thus limit the financial resources available for incentives.
+Other than cash payments, what incentives do you think would work most effectively to encourage local communities to adopt behaviours that align with REDD+ objectives?

+as they are independent of the volume of emission reductions secured, may need to be covered from RBF and will thus limit the financial resources available for incentives.